Losint/hepboat-docs/plugins/README.md

 # Plugins

-The bot has many modular plugins that can be enabled or disabled completely, or you can disable certain parts.
+The bot has many modular plugins that can be enabled or disabled in parts or completely.
 You can view how to use and configure all of the included plugins by clicking the links below.

+Any plugins that belong under the `plugins:` configuration need to be explicitly enabled.

   * [Admin Plugin](admin.md)
   * [Autolevelling Plugin](autolevel-plugin.md)